 Synthetic biology - Opportunities are blooming and applications getting closer to us all.

 Synthetic biology is (re)designing life and making money in the process.
 According to Synthetic Biology Global Market Report 2022, the global synthetic biology market is expected to grow from $10.07 billion in 2021 to $13.11 billion in 2022.
-The forecast for 2026 is as high as $33.63 billion.
+Forecast for 2026 is as high as $33.63 billion.

 The field of synthetic biology has its own innovation-encouraging competition, iGEM, in which a project from the SIH already participated.
-While it is late to register for the 2022 iGEM Competition, we will focus our efforts on getting UNIGE's innovation rocking at iGEM 2023.
+While it is late to register to the 2022 iGEM Competition, we will focus our efforts in getting UNIGE's innovation rocking at iGEM 2023.

 If you're interested in the topic of synthetic biology, regular updates are given by Builtwithbiology.